singularian/radialaccelerator/README.md

 radial module in sequence and exits to the next radial module.

 Alternativelly, the modules can be composed of a network lattice or polymorphic 3-D volume of interconnected pathways.

+# Topology

+Traditional particle accelerators can be grouped into the shape and topology.
+A radial accerator has several shapes of interconnected modules.

+- Circular Radial Acceratorators
+- Linear Radial Accelerators
+- Radial Spiral Accelerators
+- 2-D Grid Radial Accelerators
+- 3-D Grid (composed of stacked 2-D Accelerator blocks)
+- Star Radial Accelerators
+- Coil Radial Accelerators

+# Cyclotrons

+A cyclotron is much more complex and a radial spiral accelerator just uses a spiral track to accelerate the particle.

 # Building the Radial Accelerator